LucasRocha-Png/yfinance-timeframe-converter/README.md

 ### How to convert a DataFrame
 The `timeframe_converter` function allows you to convert your DataFrame.

-To convert a DataFrame, pass the original DataFrame, the DataFrame's timeframe, and the output desired timeframe
+To convert a DataFrame, pass the original DataFrame, the DataFrame's timeframe, and the output desired timeframe.
 ```python
 import yfinance_timeframe_converter as converter
 from pandas_datareader import data as pdr